Tarzan9192/SWCH-Lab/README.md

-# Welcom to SWCH lab
+# Welcome to SWCH lab
 SWCH Lab Internship Program

 ### Please read the Wiki for this page before you proceed